cytomining/CytoTable/docs/source/contributing.md

 To ensure an efficient review process please perform the following steps:

 1. Follow all instructions in the [pull request template](https://github.com/cytomining/pycytominer-transform/blob/main/.github/PULL_REQUEST_TEMPLATE.md)
-1. Triple check that your pull request is only adding _one_ specific feature.
+1. Triple check that your pull request is adding _one_ specific feature.
 Small, bite-sized pull requests move so much faster than large pull requests.
 1. After submitting your pull request, ensure that your contribution passes all status checks (e.g. passes all tests)

-All pull requests must be reviewed and approved by at least one project maintainer in order to be merged.
+Pull request review and approval is required by at least one project maintainer to merge.
 We will do our best to review the code addition in a timely fashion.
 Ensuring that you follow all steps above will increase our speed and ability to review.
 We will check for accuracy, style, code coverage, and scope.